parvej-shah/Dream-bpl-updated/README.md

 ### Challenges

 - **Use React-Toastify**:
-  Replace all alerts in the interface with `React-Toastify` for better user notifications.
+  Replace all alerts in the interface with `React-Toastify` for better user notifications.✅

 - **Implement Selected Player Remove Functionality**:✅ Add a "Remove" button to each selected player card.
 On click, the player should be removed from the selected players' section.